Miguel Vargas Player Props: Dodgers vs. Cubs

 Miguel Vargas At The Plate

-- Vargas is batting .216 with three doubles, a triple and 14 walks.
+- Vargas has three doubles, a triple and 14 walks while batting .211.

-- Among qualified hitters in baseball, his batting average ranks 150th, his on-base percentage ranks 42nd, and he is 158th in the league in slugging.

-- He has not hit a home run in his 18 games this year.
+- He has not hit a long ball in his 20 games this year.

-- Vargas has picked up an RBI in two games this year, with multiple runs batted in once.
+- Vargas has driven in a run in three games this year (15.0%), including one multiple-RBI game.

-- He has scored at least once seven times this season (38.9%), including one multi-run game.
+- He has scored at least once seven times this year (35.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.